 Health Minister Anne Milton said: ''NHS providers should make sure they have enough staff at all times to ensure high quality of staff care.

 ''We recognise the link between good staff experience in the NHS and high quality patient care.
-This is an important study which will be useful to national nurse leaders as they develop their vision for nursing.
+This is an important study which will be useful to national nurse leaders as they develop their

 ''We appreciate that nursing is a rewarding and demanding profession and local staffing levels need to reflect the care patients need.

 ''We take the health and well-being of our staff extremely seriously and we are aware that performance varies unacceptably from trust to trust.